 - In addition, the student may receive a failing grade in the course.

 - The instructor may devise a penalty appropriate to the circumstances.
-If a prior offense is on record, the course grade should be an “F.” The student’s dean may impose a penalty outside the course, including the recommendation of suspension or expulsion.
+If a prior offense is on record, the course grade should be an “F.” The student’s associate dean may impose a penalty outside the course, including the recommendation of suspension or expulsion.
 The Vice President for Academic Affairs makes all final decisions regarding suspension or expulsion for reasons of academic misconduct.

-In all instances of academic misconduct in which a final penalty has been imposed, the person imposing the penalty shall notify the dean of the student’s school for inclusion of the matter in the student’s confidential file.
-This file enables the dean to determine when a student has engaged in more than one act of academic misconduct.
+In all instances of academic misconduct in which a final penalty has been imposed, the person imposing the penalty shall notify the associate dean of the student’s school for inclusion of the matter in the student’s confidential file.
+This file enables the associate dean to determine when a student has engaged in more than one act of academic misconduct.
 Academic misconduct files are maintained in the Student Records Office.

 After a student graduates, the confidential file concerning the misconduct shall be destroyed.
 However, if the student is expelled for academic dishonesty, the file will be retained.